Xyclade/MachineLearning/Readme.md

 <img src="./Images/Weighted_Subject_Distribution.png" width="400px" />

-Since we can't really see if this manipulation did the trick we will show you the top 10 weights versus the bottom 10 weights.
+Since we can't really see if this manipulation did the trick based on a plot we will look into the top 10 weights versus the bottom 10 weights.

 **Top 10 weights:**